AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Experiments

 \subsubsection{Comparison with State-of-the-Art Methods}

-TABLE~\ref{tab:tab5} and TABLE~\ref{tab:tab6} empirically analyze the performance of AdaptiveClick and state-of-the-art methods using SBD and COCO+LIVS as training datasets.
+TABLE~\ref{tab:tab5} and TABLE~\ref{tab:tab6} empirically analyze the performance of AdaptiveClick and state-of-the-art methods using SBD and COCO-LIVS as training datasets.
 Likewise, TABLE~\ref{tab:tab7} and TABLE~\ref{tab:tab8} display the performance of AdaptiveClick and relevant published methods in medical images, respectively.

-\textbf{Evaluation on the Natural Images.} As shown in TABLE~\ref{tab:tab5} and TABLE~\ref{tab:tab6}, we compare AdaptiveClick with state-of-the-art methods for existing IIS tasks.
-First, we present the experimental comparison of AdaptiveClick using a lightweight model.
-Employing ViT-B and ViT-H as the backbone and the proposed AFL as the loss function, AdaptiveClick achieves an average accuracy improvement of $0.074$, $0.174$, and $0.07$, $0.09$ on SBD and COCO+LIVS, respectively, compared to existing state-of-the-art methods on NoC85 and NoC90.
-This demonstrates that the proposed AdaptiveClick exhibits greater robustness and superior accuracy performance in handling interaction ambiguity and gradient swamping.
+\textbf{Evaluation on the Natural Images.} In TABLE~\ref{tab:tab5} and~\ref{tab:tab6}, we conduct a comparative analysis between AdaptiveClick and state-of-the-art IIS methods.
+Firstly, we provide an experimental comparison of AdaptiveClick using ViT-B and ViT-H as the backbones, along with the proposed AFL as the loss function.
+AdaptiveClick achieves an average accuracy improvement of $0.074$, $0.174$, and $0.07$, $0.09$ on SBD and COCO-LIVS, respectively, when compared to existing state-of-the-art methods on NoC85 and NoC90.
+This underscores the robustness and superior accuracy of AdaptiveClick in addressing interaction ambiguity and gradient swamping challenges.

+Simultaneously, we have conducted a statistical analysis of the average NoC85 and NoC90 for various IIS methods.
+The results demonstrate that AdaptiveClick outperforms all comparison methods, achieving more accurate segmentation with fewer clicks.

-\textbf{Evaluation on Medical Image Segmentation.} As demonstrated in TABLE~\ref{tab:tab7} and TABLE~\ref{tab:tab8}, we present the comparative results of AdaptiveClick and state-of-the-art IIS methods for medical image segmentation tasks.
-It is worth noting that existing IIS methods generally exhibit suboptimal performance when applied to medical image segmentation.
-This can be attributed to two factors.
-First, the majority of IIS methods have not been trained on specialized medical datasets, even though some studies have introduced such datasets for training purposes~\cite{antonelli2022medical}.
-Second, these IIS methods tend to exhibit limited generalization capabilities.
-In contrast, AdaptiveClick maintains consistently high segmentation quality across various tasks, including medical image segmentation, showcasing the method's versatility.
-Fig.~\ref{fig:fig7} visually compares different segmentation methods in the context of natural images, medical images with challenging scenarios, and normal examples.
+\textbf{Evaluation on Medical Images.} The results of AdaptiveClick and state-of-the-art IIS methods for medical images are presented in TABLEs~\ref{tab:tab7} and~\ref{tab:tab8}.
+It is noteworthy that prevalent IIS methods generally demonstrate suboptimal performance when applied to medical image segmentation, attributable to two key factors.
+Firstly, the majority of IIS methods have not undergone training on specialized medical datasets, despite the introduction of such datasets in some studies for training purposes.
+Secondly, these IIS methods often display limited generalization capabilities.
+In contrast, AdaptiveClick consistently achieves high accuracy across various medical datasets, highlighting the method's versatility.
+In addition, Fig.~\ref{fig:fig7} is the result of some challenging and normal examples, and our AdaptiveClick can segment the specified object in the image across both natural and medical datasets.